 • Grade 2: This lumber grade is similar to Grade 1 but its knots are much larger.

-• Grade 3: This lumber is considered as lower quality wood and at times, it can bear certain signs of splitting.
+• Grade 3: This lumber is considered as lower quality timber and at times, it can bear certain signs of splitting.
 This is typically used for non-cosmetic construction work such as for subflooring or crates and the like.

 • Grade 5: This lumber grade has the worst possible quality and is used for throwaway projects such as for concrete pour areas that require some roughing out.